Danvenrit/jegyzet-jegyzetek/_notes/infoemeltangol/The operating system and its main tasks.md

 - peripheral management
 - resource management system
 	-  components can be accessed through it
-	-  in case of multiple users/processes
-		-  scheduling
-		-  assignment and control of privileges
 	- provides a consistent environment for programs
 ### Types of operating systems
 - one user, one task
 	-  DOS (CLI, not open source)
 - one user, multiple tasks
-	-  Windows (GUI, not open source)
+	-  old Windows (GUI, not open source)
 - multi-user, multitask
-	-  Unix, Linux (GUI or CLI, can be open source)
+	-  windows, Unix, Linux (GUI or CLI, can be open source)

 ---
 ### Operational structure